Atlanta brain injury attorney

-Atlanta Brain Injury Lawyer
+Atlanta Brain Injury Attorney

 Right now, more than five million people in the United States require daily care to deal with the impacts of a traumatic brain injury (TBI).
 Everything from how we walk to how we regulate our emotions is controlled by our brains, making these injuries particularly devastating.

 Common causes of brain injuries include truck and car accidents, falls, sports injuries, acts of violence, improper medical care, and workplace injuries.
-If a brain injury results from another’s negligence, the victim needs an Atlanta brain injury lawyer to help them obtain compensation.
+If a brain injury results from another’s negligence, the victim needs an Atlanta personal injury lawyer to help them obtain compensation.
 This is the best way to pay for medical expenses, loss of income, pain and suffering, and other damages.

 What is a Traumatic Brain Injury?